iodigital-com/criticalcss/README.md

 ### Running it

-To use this package, you need to run: `npx @iodigital/criticalcss` in the command line.
+To use this package, you need to run: `npx iodigital-criticalcss` in the command line.

 #### Using environment variables